sinamajidian/extract_poly/README.md

-Extracting haplotype information from BAM and VCF file
+Extracting haplotype information from BAM and VCF file for polyploids
 ======

 ## About:
 This is an edited version of [extracthairs](https://github.com/vibansal/HapCUT2) in which polyploids are also allowed.
+The goal of this code is to generate fragment file needed for haplotyping algorithm like sdhap, althap, hapcut, HapMC, Hap10, Haptree and H-popG.

 ## To build: